BlueRiceBowl/J124_Final_Project/README.md

 ## 4. [Crime Reported for Each Hour of the Day](https://www.datawrapper.de/_/okjBP/)
 <img src="./images/vis4.png">
 From the line graph above, the crime activities are peaked at 12pm and 4pm.
 We should be more be carefully during these time period when we are going out.

-# Summary

-From these visualization, the location of the crimes is concentrated chiefly around schools, and the types of crimes are extra property related.
-This means that students are a group whose safety is highly threatened.
-This circumstance is supported by the police data, which shows that most cases occur on weekdays.
-Therefore, we should strengthen campus security by providing more police patrols in the appropriate areas.
-And heighten students' awareness of safety and proper care of their belongings.
-These will help build a safer community.

 # Data Analysis